A vague announcement about a new show had been made in British weekly pop music magazine

 RSG! in this time slot, while ATV showed an edited thirty-

-Talking to The Stage in August 1965 about the hostess / commere producer Francis

-Hitching explained "Cathy doesn't have a regular partner because we like to use a each week".
+Talking to The Stage in August 1965 about the hostess / commere Francis Hitching explained "Cathy doesn't have a regular partner because we like to use a guest star each week".
 "We searched for a long time for the right partner -

 Elkan Allan announced at the Variety Club luncheon that the show was to be replaced by something "much broader".
 He explained that "I am taking it off while it is still on top".
 He said this as he was receiving and award for the show from the Variety Club presented to him by former host Keith Fordyce.
 The show had also just won the Best TV Show category by readers of the Melody Maker for the second year running.

 was swift.
 From the Daily Mirror.
 Don't drop RSG plead fans.
 Hundreds of teenagers